Regina Fernandes

-Regina Fernandes (16 November 1880 – 20 December 1908) was a Portuguese theatre actress known as the first lady of the Konkani stage.
+Regina Fernandes (16 November 1880 – 20 December 1908) was a Goan theatre actress known as the first lady of the Konkani stage.
 The wife of playwright João Agostinho Fernandes, she first took to the stage at the age of 24 in her husband's theatro Batcara (The Landlord), which was staged at Gaiety Theatre in Bombay on 22 November 1904.

 Theatrical career

 Before the year 1904, it was not uncommon for male actors to take on female roles on the theatrical stage.
 These performers would meticulously transform themselves into women, employing elaborate costumes, makeup, and vocal techniques to convincingly portray female characters.
 In some instances, these portrayals were so flawless that audience members were unable to discern the actors' true gender.
 However, on 22 November 1904, a significant shift occurred when playwright Pai Tiatrist, described as a forward-thinking individual with a broad vision and deep respect for women's capabilities, introduced his young wife Fernandes to the stage.
 Even the Marathi theatre had yet to showcase female actresses at that time.
 Wilson Mazarello, a Konkani historian and singer, described Pai Tiatrist's decision as a courageous step, as it challenged the prevailing societal norms in Goa, where families generally disapproved of their sons' involvement in tiatrs, or theatrical performances.